dpronin/ublk/readme.md

 ## Working with ublksh

-You could see many examples in the [directory](ublksh/samples) for configuring different types of RAIDs, mirros and inmem storages
+You could see many examples in the [directory](ublksh/samples) for configuring different types of RAIDs, mirrors and inmem storages

 ### Examples of assembling block devices